 - (a) some or all of the particulars in relation to the company, scheme or fund that are recorded in a register that ASIC maintains, or ensures is maintained, under subsection 1214(1) or 1274(1); - (b) a requirement to provide a particular under section 348B; - (c) a requirement to comply with a subsection of section 348C (and, if applicable, pass a resolution).

 review auditor has the meaning given by section 324AF.

 review date has the meaning given by section 345A.

-review fee has the meaning given by section 5 of the Corporations (Review Fees) Act 2003.
+review fee has the same meaning as in the Corporations (Review Fees) Act 2003.